Skip to content

-Laundry Closet Makeover Sarasota County FL
+Laundry Closet Makeover in Sarasota, FL

 I've seen the same structural failure in dozens of laundry closets across Sarasota County, from waterfront condos on Siesta Key to newer homes in Wellen Park: standard-grade cabinetry simply surrenders to our coastal humidity.
 The particleboard shelves begin to swell and sag within a couple of years, a direct result of moisture saturation that builders often ignore.
 It’s a predictable point of failure that I’ve learned to engineer against from the very beginning, because a laundry space should be as durable as any other part of a high-end home.